2016 is about to culminate, and there is no doubt that everything has happened extremely fast and 3D printing market also knows this.

 Will there be any gains from this tech by the end of this year?
-Consequently, arises the uncertainty that makes us think; Is 3D printing on the right track?
+Consequently, arises the uncertainty that makes us think; Is 3D printing market on the right track?

 The answer seems to be good news: the 3D printing market kept growing during this 2016!

 Gartner, the technology consulting firm, launched one of the first market growth studies in 3D printing and says “3D printer sales have doubled in less than a year.”
 The figures say it all, 2016 will close with a sale of 455,772 units compared to 2015, which had a sale of 219,168.
 The market grew double in a period of one year.

 Speed, Quality, and Performance are the three specs that companies and consumers around the world have been looking for when adopting 3D printing technologies refer; The increase rates in shipping units will increase significantly during the next years, predicts Pete Basiliere, vice president of research at Gartner:

 “The 3D printing market continues its transformation from a niche market to a wide range, the global business and consumer market.”

 Incredible, everything seems to indicate a good prognosis to invest in this technology.
 Although not everything’s focused on the printers: To talk about 3D printing, we must know all its ecosystem, Hardware, Software, Slicing Software, Filaments, accessories and so on.

 It can be said that, at least in the case of 3D Software, will reach 2.2 billion euros in the sale of specialized software in the area.So, which sectors are targeting in 3D printing?